 The first is how much money you have available to invest.
 Many individuals may not have the capital necessary to meet the minimum investment requirements of many human financial advisors but may want to begin investing.
 This leaves the options of self-management and robo-advisors.

 Hand in hand with how much you have available to invest is how much you’re willing to pay in fees.
-As we saw, human advisors typically have the highest fees of the three options, robo-advisors are usually considerably cheaper, and the cheapest of all is self-management.
+Human advisors typically have the highest fees of the three options, robo-advisors are usually considerably cheaper, and the most affordable of all is self-management.
 Though self-managing your account may prove cheaper from a purely fee-based perspective, if you don’t know what you’re doing, you can cost yourself more money, which brings us to our next consideration.

-You’ll also want to consider whether or not you have the time, experience, or desire to manage your own portfolio.
+You’ll also want to consider whether or not you have the time, experience, or desire to manage your portfolio.
 As we saw, managing a portfolio consists of more than merely choosing investments.
-Making the most of your money requires the implementation of strategies such as tax-loss harvesting and rebalancing.
-If you don’t feel comfortable implementing these strategies yourself or lack the desire to do so, a robo-advisor may be a cost-effective way to take advantage of these strategies.
+Making the most of your money requires implementing strategies such as tax-loss harvesting and rebalancing.
+Suppose you don’t feel comfortable implementing these strategies yourself or lack the desire to do so.
+In that case, a robo-advisor may be a cost-effective way to take advantage of these strategies.

-Finally, you should also consider the complexity of your financial situation.
-Robo-advisors are not financial planners, and therefore cannot create plans for more complicated financial situations.
+Finally, it would be best if you also considered the complexity of your financial situation.
+Robo-advisors are not financial planners and therefore cannot create plans for more complicated financial situations.
 This is where human financial advisors provide the most value and where robo-advisors have difficulty competing.

-Everyone’s financial situation is unique, but in general, self-management is better for those with the time, knowledge, and interest in managing their own portfolio.
-Robo-advisors are better for those just starting, who have relatively straightforward financial situations, and/or who want to take advantage of lower account requirements and lower fees.
+Everyone’s financial situation is unique, but self-management is generally better for those with the time, knowledge, and interest in managing their portfolio.
+Robo-advisors are better for those just starting, who have relatively straightforward financial situations, or who want to take advantage of lower account requirements and lower fees.
 Finally, a human financial advisor is better for those who need more guidance, often due to a more complex financial situation.